Returns on green investments are down, but so are costs

 There were 260 applications from 80 different countries – it’s an incredible proportion for one competition organized by one fund manager located in Frankfurt

 On the one hand, we have seen the reduction of unit costs for photovoltaic panels and turbines, and the levelized cost of electricity coming out of these new renewable technologies has declined really dramatically.
 In the time that I have been working in the field, the costs of these technologies have gone down somewhere between 15% and 20% a year.
 That’s a fantastic rate of descent.
 And the technologies have matured –meaning that, whereas 10 years ago in most parts of the world, you needed to subsidize green energy technologies to compete against the incumbent technologies like coal, gas, and so on, now you don’t really have to subsidize them in a lot of places.
-In other countries where the introduction of renewables is more about decarbonization, cleaning up air pollution, and reducing greenhouse gas emissions, it’s not possible to achieve that through renewables with a minimal use or even no use of subsidies.
+In other countries where the introduction of renewables is less about meeting growth in energy demand and more about decarbonization, cleaning up air pollution, and reducing greenhouse gas emissions, it’s possible to achieve that through renewables with a minimal use or even no use of subsidies.
 So that’s a huge difference from ten or even five years ago.
 This has made it much more attractive from an investor perspective.
 A lot of investors don’t like to be dependent on the government, relying on subsidies to get their return.

 That’s a good thing in a sense, this relief from subsidies.

 On the investor end, we have had a difficult period due to the prolonged recession.
-Globally, we had this very low interest rate regime: We had a lot of money, a lot of liquidity out there looking for someplace to go, but couldn’t find anywhere to go because the structures weren’t there.
+Globally, we had this very low interest rate regime: We had a lot of money, a lot of liquidity out there looking for someplace to go, but it couldn’t find anywhere to go because the structures weren’t there.
 The capacity wasn’t there, the legal environment was not there– and for the opportunities that did exist, we had money competing, which has pushed down yields dramatically.
 Ten years ago, we were looking at a targeted rate of return of 18% or 15%; now we think we are doing quite well if we get somewhere between 5% and 10%.

-This has reduced the practice for certain types of investors, but on the other hand, the fact that we no longer depend on subsidies, on governments getting their calculations right, makes it more straightforward for other investors.
+This has reduced the interest for certain types of investors, but on the other hand, the fact that we no longer depend on subsidies, on governments getting their calculations right, makes it more straightforward for other investors.
 More investors are being attracted to these areas, and events like this also raise investor and overall awareness.
 People are beginning to understand they have to change the way they behave.

 Ten years ago, we were looking at a targeted rate of return of 18% or 15%; now we think we are doing quite well if we get somewhere between 5% and 10%